zhihou7/HOI-CL/README.md

 ATL model:

 ### Citations
-If you find this submission is useful for you, please consider citing:
+If you find this series of work are useful for you, please consider citing:

 ```
 @inproceedings{hou2021fcl,